satanas/dotfiles/README.md

 Vim Configuration Files
 =======================

 This is my personal configuration for Vim.
-It's inspired by [fisa-vim-config](https://github.com/fisadev/fisa-vim-config) but with a less stuffs.
+It's inspired by [fisa-vim-config](https://github.com/fisadev/fisa-vim-config) but with less stuffs.

 Installation
 ============